 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today in regard to theological study.
+He recently wrote this article in regard to theological study.

 The Bible College Myth